This page provides an outline of the financial costs you may incur on the graduate route to entry.

 The Legal Practice Course

 After obtaining a qualifying law degree or taking a conversion course, students must pass the Legal Practice Course (LPC).
-This is taken on a full-time basis over a period of one year or part-time over two years.
-This flexibility enables students to work whilst they are taking the course.
+This can be taken:

-Full-time fees for the Legal Practice Course range from £8,500 to upwards of £15,000, depending on the type of course you choose and where you decide to study.
+Full-time fees for the LPC range from £9,000 to over £17,000, depending on the type of course you choose and where you decide to study.